Kashiiera/H3TagFixes/README.md

 ## Elites
 Elites in Campaign Co-Op and Multiplayer now play their correct shield low, shield depleted and shield recharging sounds instead of playing Masterchief's.
 This also applies to Co-Op Arbiter.

+## Flood Combat Forms
+Fixes collision issues with all Flood Combat Forms.

+By default the collision for limbs and corpses remained and did not contribute to the damage taken by Flood Combat Forms and for the Elite Flood Combat Forms in specific, the "Destroyed Torso" permutation was incorrectly labelled as "Destroyed Head" which meant that hitting a headless Elite Flood Combat Form at specific spots did not deal any damage.

 ## Frag Grenades
 Frag Grenades now emit a light again when thrown like in previous games

 The light was parented to an invalid marker which meant the light would just not create at all, parenting the light to the `light` marker allows it to attach again

+# Credits

+### Kashiiera
+* Restoring Arbiter's Co-Op dialogue
+* Restoring the CHUD sounds for Elites
+* Restoring missing lights for Frag Grenades

+### theHostileNegotiator
+* Fixing the collision models for the Flood Combat Forms